 Dr. Denise Clark ND brings a distinctive experience to NatureMed and her patients.
-After completing undergraduate studies in Chemistry and Engineering from Pennsylvania State University and the University of Colorado, Dr. Clark embarked on a distinguished career of twenty years with the U.S. Environmental Protection Agency (EPA).
+After completing undergraduate studies in Chemistry and Engineering at Pennsylvania State University and the University of Colorado, Dr. Clark embarked on a distinguished career of twenty years with the U.S. Environmental Protection Agency (EPA).
 She received many awards for leading environmental programs and initiatives in Colorado, Washington and the District of Columbia.

 After experiencing debilitating symptoms of chronic fatigue syndrome (CFS) for many years and receiving no diagnosis, a Naturopathic Physician identified an active Epstein Barr viral infection as the cause of CFS.
 Through the use of natural means she made a long, slow recovery.
 Dr. Clark’s experience drove a passion that inspired her to help others with difficult to diagnose or complicated illnesses and lead her to obtain a degree in Naturopathic Medicine.
 Dr. Clark received her Doctorate Degree from Bastyr University, in Kenmore, WA, 2002.